cartwatson/calcite/README.md

 An intentionally basic static site generator written in rust 🦀 with the help of nix ❄️

+## Why should I use calcite?

+Calcite is intended for those who want to build a simple site, with their own template, using vanilla html, css, and javascript.

 ## Usage

 ### Site Setup